mxschmitt/golang-url-shortener/README.md

 - Last Visit
 - Visitor counter

-To use this, POST a JSON with the field `id` to the endpoint.
-It will return a JSON with the data.
+For that you need to send a field `ID` to the backend.

 ## TODO

 Next changes sorted by priority

+- Fix handler unit tests
-- Update http stuff to the gin framework
+- Switch configuration to TOML
-- Authorization
+- Add Authorization (oAuth e.g. Google)
-- Deletion
+- Add Deletion functionality (depends on the authorization)
+- Add ability to track the visitors (Referrer, maybe also live)
 - Test docker-compose installation
+- Provide image on the docker hub